moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/devsecopswithduolab2.md

 1. Select Edit > Web IDE

-1. In the Web IDE, locate the GitLab Duo icon.
+1. In the Web IDE, locate the GitLab Duo Chat icon.
 This icon will be the last item in the left side bar, showing the GitLab icon.

 1. In the chat text input, enter the text `how do I create a hello world go program?`